-- The Interim Orders Committee (IOC) can, as an interim measure, suspend or place conditions upon a dental professional before a full inquiry by the PCC.
+- The Interim Orders Committee (IOC) can, as an interim measure, suspend or place conditions upon a dental professional before a full inquiry by a PC.
 The suspension may be renewed or revoked later.
-At this stage it is important to note that the allegations have not been tested or proved - this is the work of the PCC.
+At this stage it is important to note that the allegations have not been tested or proved - this is the work of the PCs.

 List of sanctions

-This is where restrictions are placed on the registrant’s work
+This is where restrictions are placed on the registrant’s registration

 for a set amount of time.
 The conditions may include that the registrant must take further training and give us evidence to prove that they are taking steps to improve.
 The conditions usually have to be reviewed within a certain time.
 Although conditions may be tailored to fit specific circumstances, they generally follow the format set out in the Practice Committee

 (58KB PDF) Conditions Banks.
 Please read the Practice Committee Conditions Bank in conjunction with this Glossary of Terms

 Occasionally, you may notice information on our online register relating to conditions which is marked "private".
 Material marked private is non-disclosable except to the registrant.
 This is because it relates to their mental or physical health or matters relating to their private and family life.

 Suspension: The Committee can suspend the dental professional’s registration.
 This means that the registrant cannot work as a dental professional for that set period of time.

 Erasure: This is the most serious sanction as it removes a registrant’s name

 from the register.
 This means that they can no longer work in dentistry in the UK.